 Burrage Library: the little stone fortress at Olivet College

 It looks less like a college library than a small castle that wandered into Eaton County and decided to stay.
-Burrage Library went up in 1890 at the center of the Olivet College campus, and everything about it is heavy and deliberate: walls of rough-faced Ionia sandstone in mottled browns and pinks, a granite base, deep-set windows like arrow slits, and two octagonal towers anchoring an asymmetrical, off-balance front.
-The style is Richardsonian Romanesque, the muscular look that was the height of American taste in the 1880s, and the architect, Arthur Bates Jennings, gave the little college a serious dose of it.
+Burrage Library went up in 1890 at the center of the Olivet College campus.
+Everything about it is heavy and deliberate.
+The walls are rough-faced Ionia sandstone in mottled browns and pinks, set on a granite base.
+The windows are deep-set, like arrow slits.
+Two octagonal towers anchor an asymmetrical, off-balance front.
+The style is Richardsonian Romanesque, the muscular look that was the height of American taste in the 1880s.
+The architect, Arthur Bates Jennings, gave the little college a serious dose of it.

 The building exists because two people paid for it.
-Leonard Burrage put up the gift that carries his name, with help from Lucy E. Tuttle, and the college’s longtime librarian, Joseph L. Daniels, pushed the project through.
-For a small Michigan school — one founded in 1844 by Oberlin missionaries and famous for educating women and Black students early — a stone library of this ambition was a statement: that books mattered here, and that they intended to keep them safe.
+Leonard Burrage put up the gift that carries his name, with help from Lucy E. Tuttle.
+The college’s longtime librarian, Joseph L. Daniels, pushed the project through.
+Olivet is a small Michigan school.
+It was founded in 1844 by Oberlin missionaries, and it was famous for educating women and Black students early.
+For a college like that, a stone library of this ambition was a statement.
+It said books mattered here, and that they intended to keep them safe.

 The stone is the part worth lingering on.
-Ionia sandstone came out of quarries to the northwest and turned up in courthouses and churches all over mid-Michigan in this era, prized because it cut well and weathered to a warm, uneven color.
-On Burrage it was laid in big rock-faced blocks that still catch the light differently in every season.
+Ionia sandstone came out of quarries to the northwest.
+It turned up in courthouses and churches all over mid-Michigan in this era.
+Builders prized it because it cut well and weathered to a warm, uneven color.
+On Burrage it was laid in big rock-faced blocks.
+They still catch the light differently in every season.

-Generations of Olivet students have climbed those steps with an armful of books, past the towers and through the thick stone doorway, into a reading room that has been doing the same patient work since Benjamin Harrison was president.
+Generations of Olivet students have climbed those steps with an armful of books.
+They pass the towers and go through the thick stone doorway.
+Inside is a reading room that has been doing the same patient work since Benjamin Harrison was president.

 Sources